 - 18 karat gold = 75% purity

 The remainder of the alloy is often made up of other base and precious metals, such as copper, zinc, palladium and silver.
-Clever use of this process allows the final colour of the gold to be tweaked.
+Clever use of this process allows the final color of the gold to be tweaked.
 For example, white gold is often achieved by adding more palladium to the alloy and rose gold is the result of adding more copper.
 It’s even possible to create green gold by adding lots of silver and copper.
-Very rarely, it is even possible to find these colours of gold in nature, where Mother Nature has created these different mixes.
-In the UK, gold purity is stamped onto jewellery pieces via a process known as hallmarking.
+Very rarely, it is even possible to find these colors of gold in nature, where Mother Nature has created these different mixes.
+In the UK, gold purity is stamped onto jewelry pieces via a process known as hallmarking.
 If your piece is stamped ‘375’, this refers to the percentages listed above and would indicate 9 karat gold.